-The Company did not issue any options, warrants or convertible securities during the financial year ended 31 March 2014.
+The Company did not issue any options, warrants or convertible securities during the financial year ended 31 March 2015.

-d) Depository Receipt Programme sponsored
+d) Depository Receipts Programme sponsored

-The Company did not sponsor any Depository Receipt Programme during the financial year ended 31 March 2014.
+The Company did not sponsor any Depository Receipts Programme during the financial year ended 31 March 2015.

-e) Particulars of material contracts involving Directors
+e) Material contracts

-Save as disclosed below, there were no contracts of the Company or its subsidiary companies, which are or may be material, involving Directors still subsisting as at the end of the financial year ended 31 March 2014:
+Save as disclosed below, there were no contracts of the Company and its subsidiary companies involving Directors' and major shareholders' interest, which are or may be material still subsisting as at the end of the financial year ended 31 March 2015:

-- (i) Service Agreement dated 1 November 2012 between Sanbumi Holdings Berhad ("the Company") and Tan Sri Datuk Chai Kin Kong whereby the Company agrees to employ Tan Sri Datuk Chai Kin Kong as Executive Director of the Company for a term of 5 years with effect from 1 November 2012.
-The remuneration of the Executive Director shall be a fixed salary of RM25,000.00 per month (or such higher rate as the Company may, in its discretion from time to time decide or award) inclusive of any directors' fees payable to him under the Articles of Association of the Company, payable in arrears. - (ii) Service Agreement dated 20 August 2013 between Sanbumi Holdings Berhad ("the Company") and Dato' Chua Tiong Moon whereby the Company agrees to employ Dato' Chua Tiong Moon as the Managing Director of the Company for a term of 3 years with effect from 1 July 2013.
-The remuneration of the Managing Director shall be a fixed salary of RM25,000.00 per month (or such higher rate as the Company may, in its discretion from time to time decide or award) inclusive of any directors' fees payable to him under the Articles of Association of the Company, payable in arrears.
+(i) Service Agreement dated 1 November 2012 between Sanbumi Holdings Berhad ("the Company") and Tan Sri Datuk Chai Kin Kong whereby the Company agrees to employ Tan Sri Datuk Chai Kin Kong as Executive Director of the Company for a term of 5 years with effect from 1 November 2012.
+The remuneration of the Executive Director shall be a fixed salary of RM25,000.00 per month (or such higher rate as the Company may, in its discretion from time to time decide or award) inclusive of any director's fees payable to him under the Articles of Association of the Company, payable in arrears.

-Additional Compliance Information (Cont'd)
+Additional Compliance Information

+e) Material contracts (Cont'd)